Can't Get You Out of My Head: Live performances

 On 2 September 2001, Minogue performed "Can't Get You Out of My Head" at the BBC Radio 1 One Big Sunday show in Leicester, UK.
-She sang the song on 8 November 2001 at the MTV Europe Music Awards ceremony in Frankfurt.
+On 8 September 2001, the song was performed at Festivalbar in Verona, Italy, marking the first performance of "Can't Get You Out of My Head" after being officially released as a single.
+She sang the song on 8 November 2001 at the MTV Europe Music Awards ceremony in Frankfurt and on 11 December 2001 at Radio DeeJay's "Dance Award" in Milan, where Minogue also won for "Artist of the Year", "Song of the Year" and "Best Music Video".
 At the 2002 Brit Awards held on 20 February 2002, Minogue performed a mash-up version Stuart Crichton remixed of "Can't Get You Out of My Head" and New Order's song "Blue Monday" (1983).
 The performance was ranked at number 40 on The Guardians 2011 list of 50 Key Events in the History of Dance Music.
 The mashup was titled "Can't Get Blue Monday Out of My Head"; it was released as the B-side of "Love at First Sight" and was included on Minogue's remix album Boombox (2008).
 On 16 March 2002, Minogue performed "Can't Get You Out of My Head" along with "In Your Eyes", on the US television show Saturday Night Live.
 On 13 December 2002, Minogue performed the song alongside "Come into My World" on Good Morning America.

 In 2001, "Can't Get You Out of My Head" was included on the set list of Minogue's "On a Night Like This" tour and the encore segment of the KylieFever2002 tour, which promoted Fever.
 In 2003, Minogue performed "Can't Get You Out of My Head" at the one-night concert Money Can't Buy at the Hammersmith Apollo in London in support of her ninth studio album Body Language.
 In 2005, she performed the song on her Showgirl: The Greatest Hits tour and on her Showgirl: The Homecoming tour in 2006–2007.
 In 2008, she sang "Can't Get You Out of My Head" on the KylieX2008 tour.
 In 2009, Minogue performed the song on the For You, for Me tour, which was her first concert tour of North America.